analogdevicesinc/msdk/Examples/MAX78002/SPI/README.md

     MXC_SPI_MasterTransactionDMA(&req);
     ...
 ```
-Following the DMA channel interrupt changes from the previous section, it is recommended to set up a generic name DMA TX/RX vector because the the TX and RX DMA channels won't always acquire DMA_CH0 and DMA_CH1, respectively.
+Following the DMA channel interrupt changes from the previous section, it is recommended to set up a generic-named DMA TX/RX vector because the SPI TX and RX DMA channels won't always acquire DMA_CH0 and DMA_CH1, respectively.

 ### Project Usage